1921

 Mata Ji was from the descendant family of Bhai Mani Singh Ji Shaheed.

-They had a daughter by the name of Mata Harindar Kaur Ji.
+On 10th January 1950, they had a daughter by the name of Mata Harindar Kaur Ji.

-Mata Harindar Kaur Ji's only child is
+Note : Mata Harindar Kaur Ji's only child is

 Sant Mohinder Partap Singh Ji (affectionately addressed as President Sahib Ji).